 A discovery phase is a common early approach to understanding the current and proposed solution.
 Although customer discovery is actually an ongoing process.
-It maybe performed in pre-sales, during project kick-off and if continued throughout each iteration of solution building.
+It maybe performed in pre-sales, during project kick-off and continued throughout each iteration of solution building.

 A Solution Architect may be presented with a well-documented set of existing requirements.
 Other times workshops maybe needed to tease out this information.
 The documents and workshops can lead to a mass of requirements, some of which will be just “noise”.
 The Solution Architect will need to extract / collect a set of actionable requirements that will help drive the project towards the stated goal.
-In workshops it may be the Solution Architect’s responsibility that focus on the goal is maintained and the requirements being discovered are relevant.
+In workshops it may be the Solution Architect’s responsibility to ensure that focus on the goal is maintained and the requirements being discovered are relevant.

 Many techniques can be leveraged to help with these discover activities including;

 - Holding workshops – if doing this circulate an agenda in advance and ensure the meeting stays on track.
-Often make notes on whiteboards or writing requirements on post-it notes can help define, refine and prioritise requirements.
+Often making notes on whiteboards or writing requirements on post-it notes can help define, refine and prioritise requirements.

 - Surveys – sending questions to key stake holders can help capture requirements and also gain insights into priorities.

 - Job shadowing – Often “user champions” within the business may have been identified.
 Shadowing these champions to understand their pain points can be very helpful.
-It is also important to note what currently works well, as the new system must avoid “breaking” these things!
+It is also important to note what currently works well … as the new system must avoid “breaking” these things!

-Additionally creating a dictionary of business terms maybe very useful.
+Creating a dictionary of business terms maybe very useful.
 Many industry sectors have their own sets of terms which imply very specific things to the customer.
 Documenting these terms can be useful.
 I worked at one company when the same phrase implied different things to different divisions of the same company.
 Documenting these differences and agreeing a common vocabulary can be an essential task.
 Just consider for a second the word “customer”.
 Even such a simple term can mean different things to different people!

 When considering the business processes the Solution Architect should also consider the data which supports those processes.
 Understanding current and future requirements for what data is held, where it is held and what retention policies exist maybe a significant task.
 Additionally the Architect should consider any privacy policies or data access laws which may influence the final design.